HossamTarek7/Big-Data-Taxi-Trips-Analysis/README.md

 ## Project Overview
 This project involves in-depth analysis and exploration of taxi trips data using big data tools and techniques.
 The analysis is divided into three main parts: data cleaning, data visualization, and machine learning.

+## Dataset
+The taxi trips dataset used in this analysis is available on Kaggle: [Taxi Trips Dataset](https://www.kaggle.com/datasets/anandshaw2001/taxi-dataset)

 ## Notebooks

 ### Data Cleaning Notebook